Skip to content

 Use an appropriate coupling gel and confirm that the selected filter (for example, 590 nm versus 615 nm) and fluence range follow the manufacturer's recommendations for that Fitzpatrick type.
 When in doubt, start more conservatively with lower fluence, longer pulse durations, and staged escalation across sessions rather than aiming for maximal effect in a single visit.

-Fitzpatrick Skin Typing: Features and Classification
+Fitzpatrick Skin Type Scale: Features and Classification

 TypeSkinCharacteristicsExample